crate/cratedb-guide/docs/integrate/mongodb/cloud.md

 # Cloud to Cloud

-The procedure for importing data from [MongoDB Atlas] into [CrateDB Cloud] is similar, with a few small adjustments.
+The procedure for importing data from [MongoDB Atlas] into [CrateDB Cloud] is similar like the {ref}`standalone variant <mongodb-tutorial>`, with a few small adjustments.

-First, helpful aliases again:
+First, helpful aliases:
 ```shell
 alias crash="docker run --rm -it ghcr.io/crate-workbench/cratedb-toolkit crash"
 alias ctk="docker run --rm -i ghcr.io/crate/cratedb-toolkit ctk"
 ```

-You will need your credentials for both CrateDB and MongoDB.
+You will need credentials for both CrateDB and MongoDB.
 These are, with examples:

 **CrateDB Cloud**